ibm-mas/gitops/docs/configtoinstances.md

         - name: HELM_VALUES
           value: |
             mas_catalog_version: "{{ .Values.ibm_operator_catalog.mas_catalog_version  }}"
+{% endraw %}
 ```

-We can see it will generate an ArgoCD application named `operator-catalog.{{ .Values.cluster.id}}` (e.g. `operator-catalog.cluster1`, `operator-catalog.cluster2`).
+We can see it will generate an ArgoCD application named `{% raw %}operator-catalog.{{ .Values.cluster.id}}{% endraw %}` (e.g. `operator-catalog.cluster1`, `operator-catalog.cluster2`).
 It will render the [ibm-operator-catalog Helm Chart](cluster-applications/000-ibm-operator-catalog) into the target cluster identified by the `.Values.cluster.url` value from the global cluster configuration in `ibm-mas-cluster-base.yaml`.
 In this case, we know some of the values will be [inline-path placeholders](https://argocd-vault-plugin.readthedocs.io/en/stable/howitworks/#inline-path-placeholders) for referencing secrets in the **Secrets Vault**, so we use the AVP plugin source to render the Helm chart.

 Based on our example configuration, two **Cluster Root Application**s will be generated: